alexnicholsamu/portfolio-optimizer-py/README.md

 ## Summary:

-This is my portfolio optimizer, where with the input of stock tickers (represented by some example tickers in symbols_all and symbols_HC), and other optimization factors (current: Risk Free Rate, Number of Iterations, Risk Free Rate Pertubation, Beta Pertubation, Standard Deviation Pertubation) an investor could get the optimzied portfolio for their stocks.
-With the addition of a portfolio value integer, an investor can now use that information to get numerical values for the amount of shares to buy for each one of the recommended stocks
+This is my portfolio optimizer, where with the input of stock tickers (represented by some example tickers in 'symbols'), and other optimization factors (current: Risk Free Rate, Number of Iterations, Volatility (High/Low), Return Perturbation) an investor could get the optimzied portfolio (in reference to the past 10 years) for their stocks.
+With the addition of a portfolio value integer, an investor can now use that information to get numerical values for the amount of shares to buy for each one of the recommended stocks.
+The Reutrn Perturbations will perform sensitivity analysis on the Portfolio.

-Future work includes other optimization techniques (currently using Sharpe Ratio), increasing Pertubation checks, and more!
+Future work includes more customized variables for optimization, other forms of optimization (not soley Sharpe Ratio)

 All files are necessary to run this